kadena-io/pact/docs/en/pact-reference.md

 #### Example: Accessing members of a namespace

-Members of a namespace my be access by their fully-qualified names:
+Members of a namespace may be accessed by their fully-qualified names:

 ```lisp
 (begin-tx)